MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ActiveSyncConnectivity.md

 ```

 ### -LightMode
-!!!
-Exchange Server 2010, Exchange Server 2013

-The LightMode parameter instructs the command to perform only a subset of the connectivity tests.
-The tests performed are the Options and FolderSync commands.

-!!!
-Exchange Server 2016

 The LightMode switch tells the command to perform only a subset of the tests.
 You don't need to specify a value with this switch.

 When you use this switch, only the Options test is run.

 If you don't use this switch, the First Sync, GetItemEstimate, Sync Data, Ping and Sync Test Item tests are also run.

 ```yaml
 Type: SwitchParameter